 Where to go on holiday in June

 June is one of the best months for a holiday.
 The weather in the Mediterranean is at its best, with long sunny days, warm seas and gentle breezes.
-What’s more, you can get some great deals in June.
+What’s more, you can get some great deals.
 It’s not just the Med that is cheap.
 June is also a great time of year to bag a bargain in the Caribbean.

 Mediterranean holidays in June

 One of the best ways to enjoy the Med is in your own rented villa, many of which have private pools.
 I personally like Catalonia in Spain for its pretty fishing villages, secluded coves and mountains, and Paxos, an authentic and unspoilt Greek island.
 Malta’s little sister Gozo is another island that oozes charm.

 In France, families on a budget can rent a self-catering apartment in a Siblu village complete with aqua parks and slides, golf courses and free kids clubs – it’s a great option for active children.
 If your budget is higher, check out this collection of villas in France with private pool.